Open-Markets-Initiative/Directory/Organizations/Asx/Protocols/Ntp.md

-## Ntp Itch: Asx Securities Market Data
+## Ntp: Asx Ntp Itch Market Data

-Ntp Itch market data feed for Asx securities on the National Trading Platform.
+High-speed binary market data protocol publishing real-time reference and trading data for securities traded on the Asx New Trading Platform via Ip multicast.

 ### Overview

-Ntp Itch is the binary market data protocol for the Asx National Trading Platform, disseminating real-time order book and trade data for equities, warrants, and related securities.
-The feed delivers order-by-order messages enabling subscribers to reconstruct the full depth of book.

-The protocol carries order add, modify, and delete events along with trade reports, instrument reference data, and trading status updates.
-Subscribers process the sequential message stream to maintain an accurate view of the Ntp order book throughout the trading session.
+Ntp Itch is the Asx Market Data Protocol (Mdp) for the New Trading Platform, providing a high-speed binary market data service that distributes reference and trading data over Ip multicast.
+The protocol is built on Itch-style order-by-order events and delivers order add, modify, cancel, trade, and auction messages for all instruments traded on Asx Ntp.

+The Mdp service consists of three complementary components.
+Multicast market data carries the real-time stream of reference and trading events.
+Blink is a Tcp recovery service that replays messages missed on the multicast feed.
+Glance is a Tcp snapshot service that provides on-demand full book snapshots so that subscribers can initialise state mid-day or after a gap.

 ### Transport

-Udp multicast with sequence numbers for gap detection and snapshot feeds for recovery.
+Udp multicast for real-time delivery of reference and trading data messages, carrying heartbeat-paced sequenced binary messages across the live market data feed.
+Tcp to the Blink recovery service for replay of missed multicast messages and to the Glance snapshot service for on-demand full book snapshots.

 ### Key Characteristics

-- **Order-by-order** - Individual order events for complete book reconstruction
+- **Order-by-order** - Full depth of book reconstruction from individual order events
-- **Full depth of book** - Every order visible at every price level
-- **Trade reporting** - Last sale data with trade condition indicators
+- **Multicast delivery** - Real-time Ip multicast distribution of the market data stream
+- **Blink recovery** - Tcp replay service for gap recovery of missed multicast messages
+- **Glance snapshot** - Tcp snapshot service for on-demand full book initialisation
+- **Reference data** - Security definition and trading status messages integrated with the feed
+- **Auction messages** - Equilibrium price update messages for auction events
+- **Heartbeat paced** - Periodic heartbeat messages on the multicast feed
-- **Binary encoded** - Compact fixed-length messages for efficient processing
+- **Binary encoded** - Compact fixed-width messages for low latency processing